level09/enferno/README.rst

 To learn more about the framework and its use cases, you can follow my articles on Medium :

 http://medium.com/@level09/

+If you are prefer to use a SQL compatible backend, please check out the "sql" branch.

 Tutorials
 -------------